 How do I store my lemon vinaigrette?

-Your lemon vinaigrette needs to be stored in the fridge.
+Your lemon vinaigrette needs to be stored in an airtight container in the fridge.
 Choose an airtight plastic or glass container to maintain freshness.
-If you used a mason jar to mix your dressing, just pop the whole thing in the fridge; no extra dishes are needed.
+If you used a mason jar to mix your dressing, just pop the whole thing in the refrigerator; no extra dishes are needed.

-How long will my lemon vinaigrette be good for?
+How long will my lemon vinaigrette dressing be good for?

 Can I use dried herbs in place of fresh ones?